 Q. Do you write by hand or on the computer?

-Q. Describe your reaction when you received an offer on THIS BOOK IS SPINELESS.
+Q. Describe your reaction when you received an offer on HER FEARLESS RUN.

 Q. What kind of input did you have in choosing an illustrator for the book?